 When your dog is pregnant, you may find yourself wondering “how do dogs give birth?”.
-You don’t have to panic as her due date approaches - dog labours are usually much less dramatic than ours, and she should be able to bring her puppies into the world without any worries.
-Mum should be more than capable, but keep her company during labour in case she runs into any complications.
+You don’t have to panic as the due date approaches - dog labours are usually much less dramatic than ours, and your pet should be able to bring the puppies into the world without any worries.
+Mum should be more than capable, but keep her company during labour in case your dog runs into any complications.

 Speak to your vet if you have any concerns about pregnancy in dogs or about your dog giving birth.
 Their advice should help to put your mind at rest.
 Here are some helpful tips from our PetCare Team to help you be as prepared as possible for when your pet becomes a new mum.